ELEMES

 Berezski Central

-Drilling completed by Arras in 2024, holes intersected porphyry-style copper-gold mineralization starting from the surface.
+Drilling completed by Arras in 2024 and 2025 has intersected thick intervals of porphyry-style copper-gold mineralization hosted in diorites starting from the surface.
 Mineralization consists of quartz - pyrite ± chalcopyrite veins and disseminated pyrite.
-Minor chalcocite (evidence for supergene enrichment) was observed occasionally in the upper portion of the drill-holes.
+Minor chalcocite (evidence for supergene enrichment) is observed in the upper portion of the drill-holes.

 Berezski East